wjbetech/zenite-v2/implementation.md

   - Project cards restyled and behavior updated (folder icon, project-only directories, delete via reusable `ConfirmModal`, responsive grid layout).
 Sidebar Projects dropdown added as specified (shows current tasks, opens when active, uses `framer-motion`).

+- Activity refactor and heatmap

+  - Refactored the Activity Heatmap and Dashboard activity wiring to normalize completion dates to local YYYY-MM-DD keys and added `ActivityHeatmap` tooltips and details.
+Guarded dev-only console diagnostics in `Dashboard.tsx` so tests/CI output remains clean.

+- Tests: Dashboard Today/Week bucketing

+  - Added `src/components/__tests__/Dashboard.buckets.test.tsx` covering Today and This Week bucketing (daily recurrence inclusion and 0-6 day range).
+Tests added and merged into `main` on 2025-09-22.

 If you prefer a different date or more granular notes per task, I can expand these entries.

 ---